corporate-rfc/CRFC2/README.md

 ## Acknowledgments

 The described model is not novel to this document.
-However, the author no longer recalls the original source of this model.
+However, the authors no longer recall the original source of this model.

-## Author's Address
+## Authors' Addresses

 Tristan Slominski